gsxab/MineSweeper/README.md

 # MineSweeper
 A sample project.

-Ok, it is just an experimental repo.
+Ok, it is just an experimental repo.<br/>
 **IGNORE** it. **Please**.